All All News Products Insights AI DevOps and CI/CD Community

 Step 3: Choose your tools

-You’ve got two paths:
+You have two paths:

-• Build your own test automation framework
+• Build your own automation framework

-• Use off-the-shelf tools (like Katalon, Selenium, etc.)
+• Use off-the-shelf tools (e.g., Katalon, Selenium)

-Step 4: Run Your Tests Smartly
+Step 4: Run your tests smartly

-• Batch runs: Group similar tests together.
+• Batch runs: Group tests by similarity.

 Regression testing techniques